maciekgajewski/cpped/README.md

 The features are but a few, the interface is rough and minimalistic, the performance is not what I plan it to be.

 ### Knonwn limitations
-* Doesn't work with PuTTY, PuTTY doesn't send correct sequences for some fancy keyboard shotcurs used.
+* Doesn't work with PuTTY, PuTTY doesn't send correct sequences for some fancy keyboard shotcurs.
 Use another SSH client. mobaXterm works pretty well, just diasable 'Backspace sends ^H'.
 * Works only with ASCII files with UNIX line endings

 ### Requirements